Robert Smithson: Unrealized projects

 During his lifetime, Smithson created several proposals for projects that were unrealized, either due to their visionary nature, lack of support or their impracticality.
 Between 1966 and 1967 he produced Proposals for the Dallas-Fort Worth Regional Airport as concepts for "aerial art", monumental-scaled earthworks to be seen by air travelers.
 In 1970 Smithson created a series of drawings for Floating Island: To Travel around Manhattan Island.
 The proposed project consisted of a barge containing broken concrete or glass to be pulled by a tugboat around Manhattan.
 Other versions of the project were of a barge filled with earth and planted with trees and other vegetation.
 In 1971 he drew Towards the Development of a "Cinema Cavern", a design for a theater to be built inside a cave with spelunkers as the intended audience.
 In 1973 he designed the Bingham Canyon Reclamation Project, a visionary proposal for the 3 mi copper pit mine in Utah owned by the Kennecott Copper Corporation.
 The mining company responded negatively to the proposal and it was never built.

 Collections

-The work of Robert Smithson is held in numerous public collections around the world including the Museum of Modern Art, New York, the Smithsonian American Art Museum, Solomon R. Guggenheim Museum, New York, the Tate Modern, London, the Whitney Museum of American Art, New York, among others.
+Smithson's work is held in numerous public collections around the world including the Museum of Modern Art, New York; the Smithsonian American Art Museum; Solomon R. Guggenheim Museum, New York; the Tate Modern, London; and the Whitney Museum of American Art, New York; among others.